Progression of Art

 The print shop of Ogoniok

 For Lissitzky, architecture was an enduring passion.
 Ironically, in some regards his passion for architecture was also his greatest challenge to his own productivity.
 His utopian aspirations were often realized in Lissitzky's sketches and blueprints for buildings that would have been impossible to construct.
 In this renderings, towering monoliths seem to float weightlessly in mid-air, defying gravity and denying very real considerations (such as budget constraints).
 Not without a sense of the practical, Lissitzky modified his architectural visions.
-The print shop for the magazine Ogoniok in Moscow stands as Lissitzky's sole extant work of architecture.
+The print shop for the magazine Ogoniok in Moscow that was commissioned in 1932 stands as Lissitzky's sole extant work of architecture.
 Unfortunately the actual building is far from what he imagined, containing virtually none of the horizontal skyscraper elements that became Lissitzky's signature design.